 Jamie Kendrioski is the director of international student and scholar services at Babson College in Wellesley, Massachusetts.
 His primary responsibilities include advising Babson’s international community on (and monitoring institutional compliance with) immigration regulations, as well as designing and conducting intercultural trainings for a wide variety of audiences.
 Before joining Babson, Jamie worked at Brown University in Rhode Island and Marietta College in Ohio.
 Jamie is passionate about mentoring new international educators and recently completed his tenure as a coach in the Academy for International Education.
 Since joining the Trainer Corps in 2008, Jamie has led numerous NAFSA workshops and conference sessions, and currently serves as workshop dean for the Core Education Program workshop F-1 Student Advising for Beginners.
 Jamie is also involved in Region XI as member of the Government Regulatory Advisory Committee.
 Jamie enjoys oil painting, reading, traveling, and puzzles.

-Kim Kreutzer is the associate director of the Office of International Education at the University of Colorado-Boulder where she has worked since 1987.
+Kim Kreutzer is recently retired from her position as associate director of the Office of International Education at the University of Colorado-Boulder, where she worked since 1987.
 For the first 20 years, she worked in education abroad, switching to the broader arena of international education in 2007.
 She currently focuses on strategic planning, international partnerships and initiatives, and Fulbright advising (and was herself a recipient of an International Education Administrators Fulbright award to Japan).
 For the last 25 years, Kim has been involved with NAFSA in many capacities.
 Her activities have included serving on the Region II team, on the Education Abroad Knowledge Community as member services coordinator, on the Professional Education Pathways Task Force, and on NAFSA’s Strengthening Task Force as the co-chair of the Education Abroad Knowledge Committee’s Working Group.
 Over the years, Kim has presented widely for audiences in the U.S. and overseas (Hungary, India, and Wales).
 Kim is an anthropologist with a master’s degree from the University of Arizona.
 When not working, she enjoys traveling, gardening, and playing ice hockey.